KTHse/tinywebtex/README.md

 This is a list of browsers known not to work.
 Browsers not in this list or the list above may or may not work.

-* Firefox <= 10 - problems fetching image, results in undefined in editor.
 * Internet Explorer <= 7.
 Don't even bother.